Arun101DotCom/Revolutionizing-Aquaculture-with-Real-time-water-quality-monitoring-system-using-ESP32/README.md

 - `/src`: Arduino `.ino` sketches for Master and Slave nodes.
 - `/docs`: Technical datasheets and circuit diagrams.
 - `/dashboard`: JSON exports of the ThingsBoard dashboard layout.

+### 📑 01_Technical Report
+Contains the full project documentation, including the scientific background on aqua-agriculture, sensor physics (Nernst Equation for pH), and system evaluation.

+### 💻 02_Source Codes
+Includes all Arduino (.ino) sketches for the ESP32S3:
+- `Master_Gateway.ino`: Handles Wi-Fi connectivity and ThingsBoard data transmission.
+- `Sensor_Node.ino`: Logic for ESP-NOW communication and sensor data acquisition.

+### 📸 03_Sensor Images
+High-resolution photos and reference images of the hardware components used, including the TSL2561 luminosity sensor, ultrasonic modules, and pH probes.

+### 🔌 04_Schematic Diagrams
+Detailed wiring and circuit diagrams.
+This section provides the blueprint for connecting the sensors to the ESP32S3 pins via I2C, UART, and GPIO.

+**Author:** Arun Chakkyadath Chandran